disaster-robotics-proalertas/pucrs_campus_gazebo/docs/source/campus/index.rst

 Click the **Export** button at the top of the screen.

-Fill in the latitude and longitude coordinate range (scroll through the coordinate fields by pressing a Tab key to view an area on the map).
+Fill in the latitude and longitude coordinate range (scroll through the coordinate fields by pressing a **Tab** key to view an area on the map).

+Example (EPSG:4326 - WGS84):

+	left latitude = -51.1839

+	right latitude = -51.1635

+	upper longitude = -30.0505

+	lower longitude = -30.0615

 Click the **Export** button  the left side of the screen (the file extension will be *.osm*).